Naresh63833/Naresh63833/README.md

 # Hi there! 👋

 I'm Your Naresh, a passionate developer from Chennai.
-I love coding and building things for the web.
+I love coding and building things for all.

 🔧 Technologies & Tools